-The Bank of England Base Rate has been 0.5% for the whole of 2014/15 and it is expected to remain there until December 2015 with a rise to 0.75% and reaching 1.75% by December 2017.
-The continuing low rate is a consequence of the global recession.
-If the recovery from the recession continues to be slow, as currently forecast, Base Rate may rise more slowly, or remain low for longer.
-For 2015/16 an investment return of 0.60% can be expected because a proportion of the funds are already invested at rates above 1.0% but it is expected that the majority of maturities during 2015/16 will be at rates of 0.5% or less.
+The Bank of England Base Rate had been unchanged at 0.5% since March 2009 but was lowered to 0.25% in August 2016.
+It is expected to remain there during 2017/18 with a gradual rise to 0.75% by December 2019.
+The continuing low rate is a consequence of turbulence in the global economy.
+The uncertainty around the negotiations surrounding "Brexit" is the main factor affecting interest rates.
+If economic growth continues to be slow, as currently forecast, Base Rate may rise more slowly, or remain low for longer.
+For 2017/18 an investment return of 0.30% can be expected because a proportion of the funds are already invested at rates above 1.0% but it is expected that the majority of maturities during 2016/17 could be at rates of 0.25% or less.